moritz-wundke/MemPin/README.md

 ## MemPin

 A pin tool for memory and instruction optimization for Linux.
-This pin tool is MPI ready and will create an .csv file for each thread.
+This pin tool is MPI ready and will create a .csv file for each thread.

 For more information about pin tools visit its [home page](http://software.intel.com/en-us/articles/pintool).